 Washington produces more than 30 wine grape varieties - a ratio of about 50 percent white and 50 percent red.
 As the industry matures and experiments, it finds many grape varieties that thrive throughout Washington's micro-climates.
 There are more than 18,850 vineyard acres of white wine varieties statewide.
-Those most common in Washington are:
+As of the most recent state-wide acreage study in 2011, those most common in Washington are:

 One of the first grape varieties grown in Washington, the state's Rieslings tend to be very floral in the nose, with vivid apricot, peach and apple flavors.
 Occasionally, the "noble rot" works its magic on Riesling, concentrating the sugars and flavors to produce a late-harvest wine of incomparable intensity.
 When the conditions are right, Washington vintners also produce incredible ice wines from Riesling, as well as other varietals.
 Most Washington Rieslings are vinted in a dry to off-dry style to accompany food.

 Chardonnay is one of the best manifestations of the state's special winemaking character.
 While the varietal is noted in many other regions as a rich and powerful wine, Washington Chardonnays are often distinctively crisp and delicate, like fresh apples.
 Oak is often used with a lighter touch, showing off the varietal character.
 Also, some wineries use secondary malolactic fermentation to add rich vanillin and buttery nuances.

 These grapes make wines that appear under two names-Sauvignon Blanc and Fumé Blanc.
 They are becoming increasingly popular for their distinctive character and are often described as fruity with a touch of herbaceousness and lively acidity.
 Styles range from slightly tart and grassy to tangy pineapple overlaid with oak.